Benjaminreinhard/reinforcement_learning_for_tictactoe_and_connectfour/README.md

 ## Structure

-There are two folders `tictactoe` and `connectfour`.
+There are two folders `./tictactoe/` and `./connectfour/`.
 Both contain the following files and directories:

 - `game.py` <-- contains the structure of the game
 - `players.py` <-- contains the players